Skip to main content

 Finally, it should be noted that, as part of the Tax Agency's continuous training plan, several courses on taxation and international standards prepared by the OECD Global Relations Program were offered, with the participation of almost 700 Agency officials. , which gives an idea of the maximum interest that international activity arouses.

-• IOTA (Intra-European Organization of Tax Administrations)
+• IOTA (Intra-European Organisation of Tax Administrations)

 • CIAT (Inter-American Center of Tax Administrations)

-The 2022 Technical Conference was held in Granada at the beginning of October, in person, and with the participation of a large number of representatives from CIAT member countries, as well as other International Organizations.
+The 2022 Technical Conference was held in Granada at the beginning of October, in person, and with the participation of a large number of representatives from CIAT member countries, as well as from other International Organizations.

 During 2022, the Tax Agency has provided specific technical assistance, with the mediation of CIAT, to Latin American countries, such as Argentina, Ecuador and Panama.